uchicago-capp-30320/ShoulderToShoulder/docs/endpoints.md

 ## Zipcodes Endpoint

 #### Description
-Retrieves zip code information
+Retrieves zip code information to fill the onboarding survey.

 #### Response Attributes
-[INSERT HERE]
+- zipcode: The zipcode inputted
+- city: The city populated from the zipcode

 ## Event Suggestions Endpoint